-Research is likely to be taken up more enthusiastically within tax administrations, and impact on policy, if it is undertaken on the initiative of tax administration staff and/or they are closely involved in research design and implementation.
+The ICTD strongly encourages co-production of research.
+Research is also more likely to be taken up more enthusiastically within tax administrations, and impact on policy, if it is undertaken on the initiative of tax administration staff and/or they are closely involved in research design and implementation.
 This implies, among other things:

 a) The use of simple, non-technical language in discussing, designing and reporting back on research.

 b) Tax administrations should assign staff to be responsible for engagement with external researchers, for doing research, and for liaising between researchers and other tax administration personnel.
 The staff deputed for these tasks need to be allocated sufficient time and other necessary resources.

 c) The tax administration personnel selected to participate in research should be appropriately qualified, experienced and motivated.
 If the researchers can make a convincing case that any deputed personnel are unsuitable, management should replace them with someone more suitable.

 Researchers should expect to reciprocate by contributing to building the capacity of staff of the tax administration.
 Capacity building could take many forms, including: practical training in how to design and conduct research projects; training in statistical or other forms of data analysis; and practical experience in helping to summarise and disseminate research results, especially to policymaking audiences.
 Practitioners should not only be responsible for providing data but rather should participate in all stages of the research.

 Researchers, and perhaps also their funders, need to be able to track the results of their work.
 Tax administration staff attached to research projects should be responsible for reporting on policy uptake and on the results of that policy uptake after the completion of the research.
 The details may be negotiated on a case-by-case basis.